AndreusAxolotl/Muria/README.md

-Beyond Gleba lies a green and yellow world.
-Its dense high atmospheres traps the heat and maintains the planet's boiling temperatures.
+Between the orbits of Gleba and Fulgora lies a green and yellow world.
+Its dense high atmosphere traps the heat and maintains the planet's boiling temperatures.
 Below the acidic clouds lies a land scarred by lakes of Muriatic Solution and plains of rock.
 Along the acidic coasts massive lichen colonies cover the land, as towering shrooms fight their expansion.
 A biological war... all for you to take the lead in.

 # Muria